 Zoning.
 The area annexed must be brought under the municipality's zoning ordinance within 90 days from the effective date of the annexation ordinances, 2021-01 and 2021-02 (attached).
 The effective date of the annexation ordinance is distinct from (and precedes) the effective date of the annexation, the date the ordinance and map are filed with EPC Clerk and Recorder.

-After holding a public hearing lasting one hour, the Board may consider the resolutions, ordinances, and attached documents for formal action or continue the public hearing to its next meeting.
+After holding a public hearing lasting one hour, minimum, the Board may consider the attached documents, resolutions, and ordinances for formal action; alternatively, the Board may continue the public hearing to its next meeting.